 [Nyerges is the author of several books.
-He can be reached via School of Self-reliance at Box 41834, Eagle Rock, CA 90041, or www.ChristopherNyerges.com.]
+He can be reached via School of Self-reliance at Box 41834, Eagle Rock, CA 90041, or www.ChristopherNyerges.com, where one can view his various blogs.]

-Now that January is behind us, the stores are now getting filled with red and pink hearts.
+OK, fast forward to 2017, and the stores of our town are full of red and pink hearts, and lovers and sweethearts are looking for something to give that special person.
 Why?
-February 14 is the day set aside to commemorate a real historical person named Valentinus, the day we now call “Saint Valentine’s Day.”
+Because February 14 is the day set aside to commemorate a real historical person named Valentinus, the day we now call “Saint Valentine’s Day.”
+And who was Valentinus?
 With just a little bit of research, we learn that this Valentinus person was stoned, clubbed, and beheaded in about the year 270 A.D.
 He was violently killed by an unruly mob.
 But why?
-And how have we come to associate Valentinus with chocolates and hearts and lovers?
+Did Valentinus have something to do with chocolates and hearts?
+Did he have anything whatsoever to do with the festivities of Lupercalia?

 It turns out that there were at least two people called Valentinus – possibly more – who lived in the 2nd and 3rd Centuries.
 One – who the Catholic Church now called Saint Valentine – was beheaded in 270 A.D.